mynameisvinn/Kick/README.md

 # PieKick
-evaluate functions on a remote machine by adding a single decorator.
+evaluate functions on a remote machine with a single decorator.

 ## example
-we have code that executes locally.
+this code snippet executes locally.
 ```python
 def foobar():
     res = 0